-Including Berw Nant yr Ychen, Pen Pych waterfall/Berw Wion, Nant Melyn Waterfall, Nant Carnfoesen Waterfall, Rhondda Fawr Waterfall.
+Including Berw Nant yr Ychen, Pen Pych Waterfall/Berw Wion, Nant Melyn Waterfall, Nant Carnfoesen Waterfall, Rhondda Fawr Waterfall and Nant y Gwair Falls.

 From Cardiff, take the A470 to the end of Merthyr Tydfil.
-From Merthyr Tydfil, take the A465 to Hirwaun, follow it over the hill, and down to the next roundabout.
-Take second exit to the next roundabout.
-Take the first exit and continue up to the top of the hill, passing a viewpoint on the right.
+From Merthyr Tydfil, take the A465 to the left towards Hirwaun, follow it over the hill, and down to the next roundabout.
+Take the second turnoff to the next roundabout.
+Take the first turnoff and continue up to the top of the hill on the A4061, passing a viewpoint on the right.
 Follow the road down a couple of hairpin bends into Blaenrhondda.
 Take the second road to the right, and follow it for 1 km.
 Turn left just after a section of road with no houses on the left, and then left again at the next junction.
-When the road forks, turn right into the Penpych Woodland Park, then double back to the right into the car park.
+When the road forks, turn right into the Penpych Woodland Park, then double back to the right into the parking area.
 SS 9222 9902.

 The first part of this walk is relatively easy, and makes a nice short walk.
 The second part must not be underestimated.
 It is a tough walk, and is very poorly maintained.
 Good footwear is essential.
 Good visibility is also needed.
 High water levels are good for most of it, but bad for the part near Nant Melyn and Nant Carnfoesen.
 Take care when walking around above the crags of Pen Pych, as there are occasional deep fractures in the ground, which must be avoided.

-Take the very easy track from the end of the car park, which zigzags at first before climbing steadily.
-A steadily descending path on the left gives access to some cascades, but is not worth a detour if you are doing the full route.
+Take the very easy track from the end of the parking area, which zigzags at first before climbing steadily.
 Berw Nant yr Ychen can be seen on a distant cliff through gaps in the trees.
-The track ends at a fenced viewpoint, with a small waterfall below it, and the tall Pen Pych waterfall ahead.
-A smaller stepped path continues over a tall cascade between those two waterfalls, to the base of the Pen Pych waterfall/Berw Wion.
+The track ends at a fenced viewpoint, with a small waterfall below it, and the tall Pen Pych Waterfall/Berw Wion ahead.
+A smaller stepped path continues over a tall cascade between those two waterfalls, to the base of the Pen Pych Waterfall/Berw Wion.
 It then swings right and climbs up to the top of the cliff.
-For the easy walk, turn around at the base of the Pen Pych waterfall.
-(To the left is a path over the head of Nant yr Ychen, over to several small and a couple of dangerously exposed waterfalls in Nant y Gwair.
-These need a dedicated trip, and a very high level of ability.
-See the galleries for more information.)
+For the easy walk, turn around at the base of the Pen Pych Waterfall/Berw Wion.
+(To the left at the top of the cliff is a path over the head of Nant yr Ychen, over to the next stream.
+Upstream are several of the smaller Nant y Gwair Falls, but these should only be accessed by expert visitors.
+Downstream are a couple of larger waterfalls that are in extremely risky, exposed locations.
+The first may be viewed with great care from above by expert visitors, but the second should not be viewed from here, even by experts.)

 Continue following the path around the edge of the cliff that runs around the Pen Pych buttress.
 Stay near the cliff edge, taking a right fork when the path splits, some way after Pen Pych.
 After crossing the remains of a stone wall, take another right fork, descending through forestry.
 When the path reaches a junction with another proper path, turn left, heading a little uphill, and follow it until it descends to a substantial metal bridge over the Rhondda Fawr.
 On the other side of the bridge is a junction of paths.